Babouchedlzozokk/Lavarelbootcamp/README.md

 # Lavarelbootcamp
-To launch the application: go in the file chirper than launch in a terminal: php artisan serve
+To launch the application: go in the folder chirper than launch in a terminal: php artisan serve
 Now go on the site give in the terminal